zushicat/cologne-trees-REST-API/cologne-treemap-api/README.md

 ### Description
 A simple API to request different accumulations about city trees in Cologne, Germany.

-(Data is taken from the "Baumkataster" csv, published by Stadt Köln)
+(Preprocessed data "trees_cologne_2017.jsonl.tar.gz" is taken from the "Baumkataster" csv file, published by Stadt Köln: https://offenedaten-koeln.de/dataset/baumkataster-koeln)

 No additional fancyness (such as logging, testing & stuff) implemented.